lucasparada20/brpcs_heur_exact/README.md

 ## Bicycle Sharing Systems (BSS) Data

 The data used to build the instance is the so-called station status and information `.json` files, which are publicly available in several real-life systems worldwide.
 It can be downloaded from this Google Drive [link](https://drive.google.com/file/d/1PWKDxaVms-xRzeTgJuXA1bjafW2uH0Eg/view?usp=drive_link).
-There are over two months of data in the link.
+There are over two months of data in the link in the form of daily JSON files

 The link also has some interesting Unix shell scripts that will update and scrub the data; therefore, I recommend downloading the data and unzipping it into the `brpcs_heur` directory.